kono10/mydocker/1_dockerfile_image/README.md

 docker run <tag>

 ```

 * version may be "latest" for the most recent version
 * -t add a tag to the image, can use that tag id to docker run <tag id>
+* could also just tag an image with one word for testing purposes

 ## Create docker image
 #### When 'Dockerfile' is ready cd into the directory where the file is ...